Jump (For My Love): Background and release

 The director of Love Actually, Richard Curtis, phoned Xenomania while they were in a taxi in Berlin to tell them he thought "Jump" would make a good Girls Aloud single.
 Girls Aloud's version of "Jump" was not featured in the film itself.
 Love Actually uses the Pointer Sisters' original version due to international audiences being unaware of Girls Aloud, who feature in the end credits.
 Girls Aloud do, however, appear on the British soundtrack.
 The fourth single would have been the album track "Some Kind of Miracle" had the soundtrack opportunity not arisen.
 Girls Aloud's version retains the 1980s feel of the original, using a Roland Jupiter-6 in the chorus.

 The single was released on November 17, 2003, in the UK in two different CD single formats and as a cassette tape.
 The first disc includes "Girls Allowed", a track from Girls Aloud's debut album Sound of the Underground, and a cover of "Grease" which was recorded for ITV1's Greasemania.
 The second CD format featured another track from Sound of the Underground, the Betty Boo-produced "Love Bomb", and the Almighty Vocal Mix of "Jump".
 Meanwhile, the cassette tape (and the European CD) feature the single and the Almighty Vocal Mix of "Girls Allowed".
 Flip & Fill's remix of "Jump" appeared on CD1 of Girls Aloud's next single, "The Show", and the original Almighty Remix of "Jump" appeared on the "Long Hot Summer" 12" single.

 According to Cheryl Cole in Girls Aloud's 2008 autobiography Dreams That Glitter - Our Story, the single was "the point when we realized everything we'd been doing was quite down and moody [...] and that's not what people wanted."
 Nicola Roberts further stated it was "meant to be.
 It was a turning point and everyone loved it."
-A promo CD was released with various remixes previously unreleased or part of the singles collection.
-This Promo CD is unavailable to purchase or download.